Who we are

 Miranda Cross – Policy Officer

-Miranda joined CYDA in September 2020.
+Miranda (she/her) joined CYDA in September 2020.
 She has a background in social work and is passionate about ensuring all in society can participate in and enjoy community life on an equal basis.

 Prior to joining CYDA, Miranda worked across research, policy and project work for the Brotherhood of St Laurence’s Research and Policy Centre.
 She worked in the Centre’s youth and disability teams, followed by a stint in the organisation’s NDIS services division.